michaelshmitty/cryptpad-flake/README.md

 This [Nix flake](https://nixos.wiki/wiki/Flakes) provides a Nix package and NixOS module for [Cryptpad](https://cryptpad.org/).

-The NixOS module targets the latest release of NixOS.
-That’s 23.11.
+The NixOS module targets the latest release of NixOS, currently 23.11.

 ## Notes